bitfactory-software/anyxx/index.md

 ### Coupling and Separation

 Thight coupling allows information easy to flow and enhances productivity.
-If, in the other Hand, the "Things" couplet are fast moving, the coupling gets a burden.
+Contrary, if the "Things" coupled are fast moving, the coupling gets a burden.
 So we want to separate the moving parts.

 ***Examples***: